MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

   system alone — `SRID`, `setSRID`, `transform` and `transformPipeline`, each reading the outer link, which is the only link that names a frame.
-  `555_tposechain_geopose.in.sql` has no file of its own: the OGC GeoPose Composite Chain entries `asGeoPose(tposechain, …)` and `tposechainFromGeoPose` are a `lit:` block of the `representations` axis, as the pose family's GeoPose entries are.
+  `555_tposechain_geopose.in.sql` has no file of its own: the OGC GeoPose entries are a `lit:` block of the `representations` axis, as the pose family's GeoPose entries are — the Composite Chain pair `asGeoPose(tposechain, …)` and `tposechainFromGeoPose`, and the Composite Graph writer `asGeoPose(tposechain[], …)`, which encodes a set of chains sharing their outermost frame.
   ⛔ The family carries no distance, no spatial relationships and no index
   file: a pose chain has no distance function, and the ordering operator waits on the kNN question.